Using sudo to allow non-root users to perform root level functions

 /bin/chown -R-V

-With the above configuration, the /bin/chown -R command will not require a password, /bin/chown -V and /bin/chown -R-V will require a password to run, but they will be allowed.
+With the above configuration, the /bin/chown -R command will not require a password, /bin/chown -V and /bin/chown -R-V will require a password to run, but they will run.

-The same thing can be done for user groups, you just need to put it in the following syntax:
+The same thing can be done for user groups, simply use the following syntax:

 # %wheel ALL=(ALL) ALL